AlexCarolan/Christmas-Game/README.md

 ToDo:

+Christmas Room
+1. display collectibles from each level

 Platform Game
-1. Sort out jumping (currently too high, and sometimes seems to fall off bottom of screen)
+1. when lives drops to zero and causes game restart, then lives should reset to 3
 2. make key collectibles flash (but not other collectibles)
+3. add hazards (needed for kitchen)
+4. display n/m items collected
+5. sleigh level should move right automatically
-3. consider adding hazards
+6. consider adding moving obstacles

 Puzzle Game
 1. Puzzle class needs to return true on successful completion (like platformGame) -